Updated on October 22, 2024

 8 minutes and 36 seconds, 2160p24fps, H265 only, 12Mbps/787MB.

-And once I was on top, I followed my tradition to commemorate the moment.
+And once I was on top, I followed my tradition to commemorate the moment with a drone video.

 27 seconds, 2160p60fps, 2x playback speed, 17Mbps/59MB for H265, 20Mbps/65MB for H264.